Skip to main content

 Environment variables

-The start command reads the following environment variables.
+The start command reads environment variables for server mode, database configuration, timeouts, and telemetry.
 A .env file in the working directory is loaded automatically if present.
+For the complete list, defaults, and _FILE variants, see Environment variables.

 Examples